danmar/cppcheck/man/manual.md

       </container>
     </def>

+The tag `<type>` can be added as well to provide more information about the type of container.
+Here is some of the attributes that can be set:

+* `string='std-like'` can be set for containers that match `std::string` interfaces.
+* `associative='std-like'` can be set for containers that match C++'s `AssociativeContainer` interfaces.

 ## HTML Report

 You can convert the XML output from cppcheck into a HTML report.
 You'll need Python and the pygments module (<http://pygments.org/)> for this to work.
 In the Cppcheck source tree there is a folder htmlreport that contains a script that transforms a Cppcheck XML file into HTML output.